frankligy/scTriangulate/docs/_build/html/_sources/tutorial.rst.txt

     not build the cluster_viewer, it will take some time to generate all the images that the cluster viewer needs.

 However for the purpose of instructing users how to understand this tool, we are going to run it step by step.
-We first instantiate ``ScTriangulate`` object by specify:

-1. ``dir``, where all the intermediate and final results/plots will go into?
-2. ``adata``, the adata that we want to start with.
-3. ``query``, a list contains all the annotations that we want to triangulate.

-The ``dir`` doesn't need to be an existing folder, the program will automatically create one if not present.

 .. note::